seyoung02227/EasyBank/README.md

 # EasyBank
-Creating a landing page for Easybank - a gitial banking company.
+Creating a landing page for Easybank - a digital banking company.

-HTML&CSS Challenge from Frontend Mentor
+Challenge from Frontend Mentor